Ave-Mari/Ave-Mari/README.md

 **✨ Hi, I'm glad to see you here! ✨**
-My name is Mari, I am frontend developer from Moscow.
+My name is Mari, I'm a frontend developer based in Moscow.